MegalithicBTC/BLFS/readme.md

 ---

+## Rationale

+There are millions of Shopify merchants worldwide who could be onboarded to Lightning.
+BLFS addresses this by enabling a decentralized network of developers - from junior coders to experienced engineers - to deploy Lightning payment infrastructure for merchants.

+By lowering the technical barrier and removing centralized gatekeepers, BLFS allows thousands of developers to independently onboard millions of merchants.
+Each developer can service multiple merchants and earn fees.

+---

 ## Prior Art

 This implementation is inspired by the BTCPay Server Shopify plugin created by [TChukwuleta](https://github.com/TChukwuleta), [ndeet](https://github.com/ndeet), and [NicolasDorier](https://github.com/NicolasDorier).